 One important thing to remember about booking sites/OTAs is that Southwest fares are not sold on them.
 Some other airlines have also pulled their fares from some booking sites, but most airlines do make their fares available.

-Here’s why these 10 are the best flight booking sites and meta search options out there, and the best defining feature of each.
-Since it’s impossible to know which site will provide the best price for your particular trip, you should compare fares from a few sources before you book.
+Here’s why these 12 are the best flight booking sites and metasearch options out there, and the best defining feature of each.
+Since it’s impossible to know which site will provide the best price for your particular trip, you should always compare fares from a few sources before you book.

 It should be noted that Expedia owns Travelocity, so this flight booking site basically gives you Expedia price results with a different color scheme and organizational preferences.
-Travelocity’s homepage is streamlined, but doesn’t offer a flexible-dates search.
+Travelocity’s homepage is streamlined but doesn’t offer a flexible-dates search.
 On the results page, bag fees are revealed by clicking a drop-down for each fare, which makes it a little difficult to compare fees (you will likely have to scroll a bit).
-Travelocity rates each flight itinerary with a score on a scale of 10, which assess the duration, type of aircraft, and “quality of amenities” available onboard from ‘Very Good’ to ‘Satisfactory’ to ‘Fair.’
-Travelocity does not charge a booking fee for round-trip flights on the same airline.
+Travelocity rates each flight itinerary with a score on a scale of 10, which takes into account the duration, type of aircraft, and “quality of amenities” available onboard from “Very Good” to “Satisfactory” to “Fair.”
+Travelocity charges booking fees for some but not all flights.

 Best Feature: The out-of-10 flight rating assigns each itinerary a clear score, so you’re a lot less likely to mistakenly book a long layover or miss out on a better itinerary with Travelocity.

-As previously mentioned, Expedia is nearly identical to Travelocity.
-Same interface, same flights, same prices, but in a different color scheme.
+As previously mentioned, Expedia is nearly identical to Travelocity, but fares did vary between the two sites on some of my searches.
 As with Travelocity (and to be fair, a number of other OTAs), Expedia will try to up-sell you on adding a hotel to your itinerary.
 This can save you money, but be sure to compare prices before you book.
-Expedia does not charge a booking fee on round-trip flights on the same airline.
+On the results page is a “Show flexible dates” option so you can see whether cheaper flights are available if you shift your trip a day or two.
+Expedia charges variable booking fees (and they are not always the same fees that Travelocity charges).
 When you select your fare from the list of options, there’s an interstitial step that displays what is and isn’t covered in the fare, including seat selection, cancellations, changes, and baggage rules.

 Best Feature: Like its subsidiary Travelocity, Expedia basically double-checks that you understand what sort of fare you’re choosing before you click “select” again.
 It’s a helpful bit of transparency in today’s cluttered airfare landscape.

-Best Feature: Similarly to Bookit.com, CheapOair prioritizes nonstop prices over itineraries with stops, organized in an easy-to-read charts that’s organized by airline.
+Best Feature: CheapOair prioritizes nonstop prices over itineraries with stops, organized in an easy-to-read chart that’s organized by airline.

-Best Feature: TripAdvisor’s flight search tool is unique from others in that it offers review-based FlyScores of airlines alongside their fares, so you’re less likely to book with an obscure, low-rated airline without realizing.
+Best Feature: TripAdvisor’s flight search tool is unique from others in that it offers review-based FlyScores of airlines alongside their fares, so you’re less likely to book with an obscure, poorly rated airline without realizing.

-Bookit.com results are listed in a handy chart (rather than as the typical scrolling list) showing the lowest prices grouped for nonstop, one-stop, and two-stop flights for a few primary carriers including the ‘best price,’ clearly marked.
+Bookit.com results are listed in a handy chart at the top of the page showing the lowest prices grouped for nonstop, one-stop, and two-stop flights for a few primary carriers including the “best price,” clearly marked.
 Otherwise, its results page is similar to most, with lots of drop-down menus and checkboxes for narrowing your results if you have specific needs.
 However, it charges a booking fee.
-Annoyingly, it was difficult to find information on exactly how much this flight booking site charges—terms and conditions are vague on the topic.
+Annoyingly, it was difficult to find information on exactly how much this flight booking site charges—terms and conditions are vague on the topic, and the service charge isn’t clearly displayed when you select a fare but rather bundled into the total.

 Best Feature: The table-style results chart on Bookit.com makes it easy to compare prices in one place rather than scrolling and mentally comparing itineraries.